XQuery

 {

 // 1.
-Extract — load source data
+Extract β load source data

 string sourceXml = await File.ReadAllTextAsync("/data/daily-feed.xml");

 // 2.
-Transform — XQuery handles the heavy lifting
+Transform β XQuery handles the heavy lifting

-string transformQuery = await File.ReadAllTextAsync("etl/transform.xq");
+string transformed = await RunAsync("etl/transform.xq",

 // 3.
-Validate — XQuery validation module
+Validate β XQuery validation module

-string validateQuery = await File.ReadAllTextAsync("etl/validate.xq");
+string validation = await RunAsync("etl/validate.xq", ("data", transformed));

-if (validation.ToString().Contains("<errors>"))
+if (validation.Contains("<errors>"))

 {